ariafatah0711/ctf_aria/overthewire/bandit/level 05.md

 ---
-layout: level
+layout: default
 level: 5
-previous: ./level 04.html
-next: ./level 06.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 The password for the next level is stored in the only human-readable file in the inhere directory. \